 A range of counselling subjects are offered including Dynamics of Biblical Change, Helping Relationships, Counselling in the Local Church, Marriage Counselling, Theology and Secular Psychology, Human Personality and Biblical Interpretation.

 Students living in Malaysia and Brunei are given a special discount of more than 80% off the USD price!
 The normal price would be USD650 for each subject.
-Equip and CCEF are offering the courses to students living in Malaysia and Brunei for RM500 per subject.
-Please note that registration fees may be revised on a termly basis due to fluctuations in the exchange rate.
+Equip and CCEF are offering the courses to students living in Malaysia and Brunei at an affordable price.
 See “Course Fees” below for more details.

 Each term after students registered with Equip, we will then submit all the registrations to CCEF for a final enrolment.
 Once CCEF has confirmed the registrations, students will then be given access to an online portal (usually given 2-3 weeks before the term begins).